Physiotherapy & Rehabilitation

 The Physio Team

-Both of our Physiotherapists (Mrs Joyce Evans and Mrs Rebecca Romero) trained in the UK and are registered with the British Association of Physiotherapists.
+Both of our Physiotherapists (Mrs Joyce Evans and Mrs Rebecca Ramirez) trained in the UK and are registered with the British Association of Physiotherapists.
 They have been qualified for several years, and hold post-graduate qualifications in their specialist areas, which include Manual Therapy and Manipulation, Sports Physiotherapy, and Women’s Health Physiotherapy.
 Physiotherapists work as independent healthcare practitioners, and a GP or Consultant referral is not always necessary.

 Please contact the clinic for more information or to make an appointment.